vndv/querynomicon/resources/core_features.md

         personal || ' ' || family as name
     from staff
 ),
 together as (
     select
         left_perf.staff as left_staff,
         right_perf.staff as right_staff
-    from performed as left_perf inner join performed as right_perf on left_perf.experiment = right_perf.experiment
+    from performed as left_perf
+    inner join performed as right_perf
+        on left_perf.experiment = right_perf.experiment
     where left_staff < right_staff
 )
 select
     left_person.name as person_1,
     right_person.name as person_2
-from person as left_person inner join person as right_person join together
+from person as left_person
+inner join person as right_person inner join together
     on left_person.ident = left_staff and right_person.ident = right_staff;
 ```
 ```